jurgenwigg/py3S60/newcore/Doc/library/urllib.parse.rst

    Replace special characters in *string* using the ``%xx`` escape.
 Letters, digits, and the characters ``'_.-~'`` are never quoted.
-By default, this function is intended for quoting the path section of a URL.
-The optional *safe* parameter specifies additional ASCII characters that should not be quoted --- its default value is ``'/'``.
+By default, this function is intended for quoting the path section of URL.
+The optional *safe* parameter specifies additional ASCII characters that should not be quoted
+   --- its default value is ``'/'``.

-   *string* may be either a :class:`str` or a :class:`bytes` object.
+   *string* may be either a :class:`str` or a :class:`bytes`.

    .. versionchanged:: 3.7
       Moved from :rfc:`2396` to :rfc:`3986` for quoting URL strings. "~" is now